Set up Calling Plans

 Use the Teams admin center.
 For some countries/regions, you can get numbers for your users by using the Teams admin center, see Getting phone numbers for your users.

 Port your existing numbers.
-You can port or transfer existing numbers from your current service provider or phone carrier to Office 365.
+You can port or transfer existing numbers from your current service provider or phone carrier to Microsoft 365 or Office 365.
 For more information, see Transfer phone numbers to Teams or Manage phone numbers for your organization.

 Use a request form for new numbers.
 Sometimes (depending on your country/region) you won't be able to get your new phone numbers using the Teams admin center, or you will need specific phone numbers or area codes.
 If so, you will need to download a form and send it back to us.
 For more information, see Manage phone numbers for your organization.